Kristen Anne Ferraro

 - Review of "January Thaw" by Virginia Tobias

-Upon high school graduation, she was the recipient of several art scholarships for her long-standing presence as a performer in theaters throughout Western New England with close to 50 roles under her belt.
+Upon high school graduation, she received several art scholarships for her long-standing presence as a performer in theaters throughout Western New England with close to 50 roles under her belt.

 While a college student, she consistently played lead roles in summer stock, university musicals and was often a featured soloist in inter-collegiate chorale concerts.
 During this time, Ferraro was named one of the countries most talented college students by "Who's Who Amongst College and University Students."

-After graduating from Bay Path University, she headed to New York City where she studied the Meisner Technique at The Neighborhood Playhouse School of Theater.
-After completing the first year of the program, Ferraro was accepted as a 2nd year student among a small and select group of students.
-At the NP she studied with well-known industry powerhouses such as Richard Pinter, Ron Stetson, Gary Ramsey, Ian McRae, and Ron Shetler.
+After graduating from Bay Path University, she headed to New York City, where she studied the Meisner Technique at The Neighborhood Playhouse School of Theatre.
+Completing the first year of the program, Ferraro was accepted as a second year student among a small and select group of students.
+At the NP, she studied with well-known industry powerhouses such as Richard Pinter, Ron Stetson, Gary Ramsey, Ian McRae, and Ron Shetler.

-After entering the corporate world, Ferraro spent time working as a successful business professional in the areas of creative direction, strategic marketing, and communications at companies such as NBC, Forstmann Little & Company, MassMutual and Cigna.
+After entering the corporate world, Ferraro spent time working as a successful business professional in creative direction, strategic marketing, and communications at companies such as NBC, Forstmann Little & Company, MassMutual, and Cigna.
 While running her marketing firm, she was honored with the "40 Under 40" award for her business and non-profit contributions in New England under her former married name Kristen Kellner (Kellner Consulting).
 Ferraro also holds a BS, Business Mgt., from Bay Path University, Longmeadow, MA.
-In October 2018, Bay Path University presented Ferraro with its "Young Alumni Award" for her ongoing success in business, philanthropy and the arts.
+In October 2018, Bay Path University presented Ferraro with its "Young Alumni Award" for her ongoing success in business, philanthropy, and the arts.

 "In a subtly virtuoso performance, Kristen Anne Ferraro became a 12-year old boy for the night and delivered Jason flawlessly"